rat-and-catcher/in_cwave/README.md

-**NOTE** From V02.02.03 we provide different build configurations for current Windows (Vista+) and Windows XP for both supported development tools -- Visual Studio 2013 (only, it was remover for VS2017+) and Code::Blocks.
+**NOTE** From V02.02.03 we provide different build configurations for current Windows (Vista+) and Windows XP for both supported development tools -- Visual Studio 2013 (VS2013 only, XP support removed for VS2017+) and Code::Blocks.
 Due to some limitation of Unicode support in system C-runtime in Windows XP, please avoid using MinGW / Code::Blocks XP build.